 The following keywords are reserved and meant to only be used by Graql in the schema.

-## Datatypes datatype boolean, double, long, string, date true, false regex ## Schema definition has, is-abstract, isa, key, plays, relates ## Rules definition when, then
+## Datatypes datatype boolean, double, long, string, date true, false regex ## Schema definition has, abstract, isa, key, plays, relates ## Rules definitions when, then

 The Grakn schema sets the foundation for a Grakn knowledge graph.
 When modelled thoroughly, the schema provides us with a knowledge graph that benefits from logical integrity, is flexible towards change, capable of automated reasoning, and enables writing intuitive queries.